prof-rossetti/intro-to-python/projects/robo-advisor/README.md

   1. Some of the links reference a previous course repository, but you should be able to find related documents in this course repository as well.
   2. The video advocates using the `csv` module for writing a CSV file, but you're encouraged to use the `pandas` package instead!
+  3. The video demonstrates fetching data from a non-adjusted URL endpoint, but you should make requests to one of the "adjusted" endpoints instead!
-  3. If there are any discrepancies between requirements referenced in the video and requirements stated in this document, defer to the requirements stated in this document.
+  4. If there are any discrepancies between requirements referenced in the video and requirements stated in this document, defer to the requirements stated in this document.

 ## [Further Exploration Challenges](challenges.md)